jeremyperkin/uBlockdark/README.md

 Candidate v.01 has been created.

+PLEASE FOLLOW THE BELOW INSTRUCTIONS! -

+One person who could not read wiped out their install and lost all their filters.

+r/mvus

+Don't be like this user!
+Make sure to BACKUP!!

 Files that have been altered in someway have only been placed in the repo.
-  * Should you wish to use them - just ensure to backup your current copy of the 1.24.2_0 folder in your extension folder.
-Afterwards just paste the code in the   files listed - into the appropriate files you currently have.
+  * Should you wish to use them - just ensure to backup your current copy of the uBLOCK folder found in your extension folder.
+Afterwards just paste the code into the appropriate files you currently have.

 Note - This is a work in progress.
 Color scheme and variable names could be changed at any time.